Blogging

 The piece that started me on the blogging trail, but which didn’t appear anywhere very high profile, was:

-The heyday of blogosphere was probably 2008 to 2015.
+The heyday of blogging was probably 2008 to 2015.
 I – along with many other high profile political bloggers – am much less active now.

 Between 2011 and 2015 I put together six themed collections of my blog posts: